 You do not have to be working toward the Therapeutic Models of Mindfulness certificate to take any of these courses.

-Throughout this program, you will be required to keep a journal, reflecting on your expectations, experiences, learning and implementation, both personal and professional.
-Upon completion of the coursework, the journal (three to five typed pages) must be submitted to the Faculty of Social Work Professional Development office before your certificate will be granted.
+Throughout this program, you will be required to keep a journal, reflecting on your experiences.
+Your journal can be about whatever you'd like it to be about: what you learned during the program, how you've implemented mindfulness practices into your professional or personal life, what you liked/didn't like about the program, what you find helpful/not helpful about mindfulness, etc. Upon completion of the coursework, submit the journal (three to five typed pages) must be submitted to the Faculty of Social Work Professional Development office at email@example.com.
+The journal must be submitted before your certificate will be granted.

 In this two-day experiential course, we will look at the development of MBSR that has led to mindfulness becoming an evidence-based approach for mental and physical health.
 While initially designed to help patients participate fully in improving their health and quality of life, as a complement to more traditional medical treatments, it has since been mandated in some medical schools where physicians are taught the same skills for their own well-being and for its application to their patients’ well-being.